AndriyKor/FlukeTestTask/README.md

 UI to do:
 - Connect pagination (footer) to event table
 - Add order by and sorting options
-- improve UI like: mouse hover cursor change, etc.
+- Improve UI like: mouse hover cursor change, etc.

 API to do:
 - add Unit Tests